 Scientists believe that a combination of genetic, lifestyle, and environmental factors influence when Alzheimer’s disease begins and how it progresses.

 In the News

 In Alzheimer's disease, damage to the brain likely starts a decade or more before memory and other cognitive problems appear.
 Learn about the toxic changes occurring in the Alzheimer's brain.

-Read about the genetics of Alzheimer's disease and related research.
+Read about the genetics of Alzheimer's disease.
 A genetic mutation can cause early-onset Alzheimer's.
-Genetic variants influence disease risk.
+In late-onset Alzheimer's, a variant of the APOE gene increases risk.

 Many, but not all, people with Down syndrome develop Alzheimer's disease when they get older.
 Learn about the connection between the two and how to participate in research studies exploring this relationship.